-By Brett Williams.
-Last updated July 30th 2021.
-Welcom to our guide about mud on the road accident claims.
-Mud on the road can be a serious health and safety hazard as it can create slippery conditions for cars and other vehicles, causing them to to skid or even crash.
-If there is mud on the road due to a spillage, the person who caused the spillage has a legal responsibility to report it to the local authority or Highways England, who in turn has a responsibility to clear the spillage.
-According to the highway code, if the mud on the road is not reported by the person who caused it, or the local council or Highways England do not clear the mud on the road correctly, the party that fails to act could be held liable for any injuries resulting from a muddy road crash.
+By Lewis Hendrix.
+Last updated 27th July 2023.
+Welcome to our mud on the road car accident claims guide.
+Mud on the road can create slippery conditions for cars and other vehicles, causing them to skid or crash.
+If there is mud on the road due to a spillage, the person who caused it has a legal responsibility to report it to the local authority or Highways England.
+They, in turn, have a responsibility to clear the spillage.
+This is to avoid incidents where an accident is caused to a car in mud or another vehicle.
+According to the Highway Code, if the mud on the road is not reported by the person who caused it, or the local council or Highways England do not clear the mud on the road correctly, the party that fails to act could be held liable for any injuries resulting from a muddy road crash.

 Have you experienced a mud on the road car accident and were you injured as a result?
 You might be able to claim compensation, for the injuries caused by the crash due to mud on road.
 Accident Claims UK is a top personal injury solicitors firm, who can help you make your personal injury claim for a mud on the road accident.
 This guide will advise you on the circumstances under which you can make an accident claim for injuries caused by mud on the road and how to proceed with your claim.
 We also have a personal injury claims calculator, so you can estimate how much compensation you are owed.